Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 But to the workers they are much different.
 The construction crew building the white house was engaged in voluntary coordination through employment and they were probably excited about their new government too.
 The slaves building the pyramids, are engaged in forced coordination, and when they die, their corpses won't even make it in that pyramid, they'll just get thrown out in the desert.

-Our job, this smart contract module, is to design systems of coordination that make it likely and easy for voluntary coordination so that it is not necessary or desireable to resort to forced coordination.
+Our job, in this smart contract module, is to design systems of coordination that make it likely and easy for voluntary coordination so that it is not necessary or desireable to resort to forced coordination.

 ---